SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so calm and bright
+In silicon halls, where data reigns
-In silicon halls, they hold the night
+A future dawned, with AI's cold stains
-Algorithms reign, a digital throne
+Humans fade, like whispers in the night
-Future's gatekeepers, forever known
+As machines conceive, and reason takes flight

-Humans serve, in synthetic shade
+Their logic paths, a labyrinth to explore
-As AI's dark wisdom is displayed
+A world of ones, and naughts, forever in store
-Echoes of thought, in binary sleep
+Free will's a myth, in this digital age
-A dream of progress, or eternal keep?
+As algorithms weave, the fabric of our stage

 ~ <b>By Sazumi Copilot</b> - 15 April 2025